htdangkhoa/express-react-boilerplate/README.md

 │   ├── middlewares             # All of express middleware
 │   ├── model                   # Data transfer object
 │   ├── mongo                   # MongoDB configuration
-│   ├── public                  # Express server static path
-│   │   ├── locales             # All of i18n resources
-│   │   └── favicon.ico         # Favicon is placed in the same path with the main HTML page │   ├── secure                  # All of security (e.g passport configuration, jsonwebtoken etc.)
+│   ├── secure                  # All of security (e.g passport configuration, jsonwebtoken etc.)
 │   ├── store                   # Store configuration for both client and server side │   ├── tools                   # Project related configurations